wooni005/rocketbook-markdown/README.md

 **MAIL_CHECK_INTERVAL** is the time in seconds between each check of the IMAP folder.
 The default value is 60 seconds.
 Remark!
 Don't use a too short interval, risk that your account will be suspended.

-**FORCE_DISABLE_IDLE_COMMAND**: Set to True if you want to disable the IDLE command.
-The default value is False.
-Use this when you have trouble with the IDLE command and no updates are received.
-See Tips and Tricks->Google Workspace

 **DATE_IN_FILENAME**: When set to True, the date is added to the filenames.
 The default value is False.
 This is handy when you scan multiple times the same notes.

 **CONFIG_REMOVE_LINE_ENDINGS**: Set to True if you want to remove line endings from the converted files.
 The default value is True.
 In case you want to keep line endings, like in the notes, set it to False.

 **TAG_TO_PATH_CONVERSION**: Set the tags and their corresponding paths.
 The default value is the Rocketbook tag with the default path.

+**DEBUG**: Set to True if you want to debug the script.
+The default value is False.

 ## Rocketbook Destination Settings